-You would be shocked to learn how much your air filters are doing for you, every single day.
+You would be shocked to learn how much your air filters are doing for you every single day.
 They require so little from you in return.
 By taking just a few minutes every few months to check and replace your air filters, you can keep a cleaner home, improve HVAC output and efficiency and make the indoor air healthier for everyone.

-1. Your Vents Are Dusty, and Your Home Is Not Much Better
+1. Your Vents are Dusty, and Your Home is Not Much Better

-The condition of your air filters, your home’s exterior and your ductwork all have the potential to be weak links in the chain.
+The condition of your air filters, your home’s exterior, and your ductwork all have the potential to be weak links in the chain.
 The more clogged and dirty your air filter becomes, the less effectively it can collect the dust that passes through.
 Filters that are designed to pull out more contaminants will decrease your overall HVAC efficiency as they get full.
 By comparison, filters with a lower rate of filtration may simply start passing dust to the ductwork.
 Replacing your air filters decreases this problem significantly.

-If you have clean air filters but your home is still excessively dusty, look for air leaks and leaks in your ductwork.
+If you have clean air filters, but your home is still excessively dusty, look for air leaks and leaks in your ductwork.
 Gaps around your windows and doors encourage the transfer of dust and dirt from outdoors every time there is a strong wind.
 Leaky ductwork decreases the ability of your ventilation system to filter out the pollutants affecting your indoor air quality.
 Instead of sending the air through the filter again, the duct leaks push air and allergens through the gaps and holes.

 2. Your Air Filter Always Seems Clogged